Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Dynamics

 \subsection{Dynamical Localization}

 In the field of quantum chaos, quantum analogs of classically chaotic systems are well-known to diffuse classically until reaching a steady state exponential localization of the wave function

 for initial momentum $\ket{\pindex_0}$, under certain conditions.
 The localization length $\ell$ is reached after the Heisenberg time $\tau_H \approx \ell$ \cite{benenti2004quantum}.
 The heuristic explanation is that initially there is classical diffusion of strength $D_{\Kparam}$, but this transitions at the Heisenberg time to coherent oscillations of frequencies $\omega = \Delta E / \hbar$ between (quasi)energy eigenstate pairs with energy differences $\Delta E$.
-The Heisenberg time is when these oscillations dominate, $\tau_H = 2 \pi \hbar / \Delta E_\text{ave}$ \cite{griffiths2018introduction}.
+The Heisenberg time or ``break" time \cite{benenti2004quantum} is defined as the inverse mean energy level spacing $\tau_H = 2 \pi \hbar / \Delta E_\text{ave}$ \cite{shepelyansky2020ehrenfest,vsuntajs2020quantum} when these oscillations begin to dominate.
 The randomness of these pair oscillations causes a net effect of localization around the initial state.
 The balance of these processes is captured by the approximation

 using Eq.~\ref{eq:diff_coeff} and $\Kparam = \kparam* 2 \pi \Lparam/N$ \cite{benenti2004quantum, benenti2003dynamical}.
 In practice dynamical localization is reflected in localized Floquet eigenstates, with the Floquet evolution only including Floquet eigenstates in proportion to their overlap with the initial condition.
 For $0<\Kparam<1$ there may also occur a second localization regime with slower scaling in $\kparam$ as seen in other quantum maps \cite{borgonovi1998localization, casati1999quantum, prange1999quasiclassical}.
 This has not been studied for the quantum sawtooth map, but would be in the strongly localized regime and unlikely to affect the border to diffusion below.